-[COMPANY] reserves the right to modify this Privacy Notice from time to time in order that it accurately reflects the regulatory environment and our data collection principles.
-When material changes are made to this Privacy Notice, [COMPANY] will post the revised Notice on our website.
-This Privacy Notice was last modified as of [INSERT].
+Shopily reserves the right to modify this Privacy Notice from time to time in order that it accurately reflects the regulatory environment and our data collection principles.
+When material changes are made to this Privacy Notice, Shopily will post the revised Notice on our website.
+This Privacy Notice was last modified as of [20 June 2021].

 Contact Us

-If you have any questions or comments about this Privacy Notice or the Service provided by [COMPANY], please contact us at: [INSERT COMPANY POSTAL ADDRESS, FAX NUMBER AND TELEPHONE NUMBER].
+If you have any questions or comments about this Privacy Notice or the Service provided by Shopily please contact us at: shopilyme@gmail.com